How Much Does It Cost to Start a Farm? Full Cost Breakdown

 Crowdfunding And Community Support

-Crowdfunding platforms like Kickstarter can attract funding for your farm.
-Community support mechanisms include:
+Crowdfunding platforms like Kickstarter can bring in funds.
+Community options include:

 • Community Supported Agriculture (CSA) memberships